lucaong/lucaongaro.eu/source/_posts/2012-11-26-dom-selection-without-jquery.markdown

 NodeList vs. Array gotcha
 -------------------------

-It's important to know that `querySelectorAll` methods return a `NodeList`, which looks like an array but, a part from the fact that its elements can be accessed by index, and that it has a `length` property, it does not support any of the usual array methods.
+It's important to know that `querySelectorAll` methods return a `NodeList`, which looks similar to an array, as its elements can be accessed via their index, and it has a `length` property.
+Unfortunately, the similarity ends there, as `NodeList` does not support any of the usual array methods.

 Do _not_ try to turn a `NodeList` into an array with something like `Array.prototype.slice.apply( nodeList )`: although it does work in some browsers, it fails in others, as `NodeList` is a _host object_ and, as such, there is no guarantee that Array methods like `slice` can be applied on it.
 Instead, the only reliable way to turn it into an array is to loop through all its items and populate an array: